 Camera and multimedia

-Xperia Go still works with a 5 camera with flash for additional illumination.
+Xperia Go still works with a 5 Megapixel camera with LED flash for additional illumination.
 The image quality of the camera is good in both the outdoor and indoor modes, and the light provided by the flash is sufficient only for nearby objects.
 The colours are captured nicely with details but the 5 megapixel resolution limits the uses of pictures.

 The device captures 720p high definition video at 30 frames per second and the videos are always smooth.
 Along with that the camera is supercharged for faster operations.
 It takes barely a second to start taking pictures from standby mode.